BayAreaMetro/transit-passenger-surveys/steering.md

 title: Steering
 ---

-# Survey Program Steering Committee
+# TPS Program Steering Committee

-Below is a list of steering committee members affiliated with the MTC Regional Onboard Survey Program, by transit operator.
+Below is a list of steering committee members affiliated with the MTC Transit Passenger Survey program, by transit operator.
 The agenda for the most recent committee meeting is also linked to below.

 CONTENTS